tytydraco/yessleep/out/The_universe_is_vast_for_a_reason_Last_night_I_found_out_why.md

 Before I knew it, I was back in my bed, wide awake.

-“As strange as that all was, perhaps it was just an incredibly lucid dream,” I said to myself.
+“As strange as that all was, maybe it was just an incredibly lucid dream,” I said to myself.
 That was more or less my view on the situation, until I took a closer look around my bedroom.

 It was my bedroom… except, it wasn’t.